 Connect to the wireless network called "OnFlight Hub".
+Starting with Firmware version 6, the SSID is appended by the unit's serial number to ensure that it is always unique.
 There is no password required to connect.
 If you would like to view the status of the OnFlight Hub or change its configuration, navigate to 192.168.23.1 in a web browser.
 The configuration webpage is shown in Figure 6.